ifaronti/Recipes-Api/README.md

     goTo('/')

     Where '/' represents the home page.
-I could redirect it to any other page by using goTo('/component with defined rounte')
+I could redirect it to any other page by using goTo('/component with defined route')
 }
 ```